 - Single Choice, Multiple Choice, and Rating Scale values passed to Centercode via parameter must match the associated selection on the Feedback Form exactly.

-- When External Source is created without an otherwise matching Submitter, it is attributed to the Default Submitter, which is an existing user account of your choosing.
+- When feedback tickets are created through the External Source integration without a matching Submitter, it is attributed to the Default Submitter, which is an existing user account of your choosing.

 - Advanced Options allow you to decide if your External Source should trigger existing Feedback Automation or Workflows (including External Destinations)

-- Identify data you want captured from your users
+- Identify the data you want captured from your users.

-The JSON payload determines the data that will be sent from your third-party application to Centercode’s External Source.
-The fields on the left (e.g. “submitter” and “summary”) are the Parameters you’re matching to the External Source’s Parameters.
-The fields on the right are the values that will be mapped to incoming feedback.
-The below example simulates an external system via Postman.
+The fields on the left side of the screenshot (e.g. “submitter” and “summary”) are the Parameters or Keys you’re matching to the External Source’s Parameters.
+The fields on the right are the values (e.g. “email@example.com”, “Crashing on load!”) are the values that will be mapped to populate feedback tickets.

 Common Troubleshooting Scenario